itwela/zentask/README.md

 ## Setup

+Env
+---

+Still finalizing ENV setup steps but this would be important if you want to use the application.
+Now I'm doing research into the security of having my db key just availibale or if there is a better option somehow.

+Download
+---

 To download the repository, follow these steps:

 Click on the green "Code" button located towards the top right.